Bose-Einstein Condensate Dark Matter Halos confronted with galactic rotation curves: Discussions and final remarks

-We intended to shed more light on the applicability of these models for describing DM halos through a fit with the velocity dispersion profiles of 6 Virgo cluster galaxies for which the rotation curve data was also available.
-A combined $\chi ^{2}$ minimization test, fitting the corresponding rotation curve and velocity dispersion data simultaneously showed however quite deceivingly that the combined $\chi ^{2}$ values fall outside the 3$\sigma$ confidence level for both models, therefore neither of them seems versatile enough to comply with the combination of both type of measurements.

-\ack MD, ZK and L\'{A}G were supported by the European Union and the State of Hungary, co-financed by the European Social Fund in the framework of T\'{A}MOP 4.2.4.
+\ack In the earlier stages of this work MD, ZK and L\'{A}G were supported by the European Union and the State of Hungary, co-financed by the European Social Fund in the framework of T\'{A}MOP 4.2.4.
 A/2-11-/1-2012-0001 `National Excellence Program'.
-In the early stages of this work L\'{A}G was supported by the Japan Society for the Promotion of Science.
+L\'{A}G was also supported by the Japan Society for the Promotion of Science.